nicolasgoutaland/NSString-Color/README.md

 Category on `NSString` allowing simple color instantiation from its content.
 Support web colors also.

 ##Description
-This category add four methods to NSString.
+This category adds four methods to NSString.
 - (UIColor *)colorFromRGBcode	// Consider string as an hexadecimal RGB code
 - (UIColor *)colorFromRGBAcode	// Consider string as an hexadecimal RGBA code
 - (UIColor *)colorFromName		// Consider string as a webcolor name, UIColor selector name

 - (UIColor *)representedColor	// This method will automatically choose between three others methods in order to generate a color

-This allows you to load colors code from configuration file, such as `PLIST` and create colors to configure your views background color for example.
+This allows you to load color codes from configuration file, such as `PLIST` and create colors to configure your views background color for example.
 All created colors are cached using `NSCache`, allowing you to reuse them.
 Webcolor names are case insensitive, and you can specify `UIColor` selectors name without Color suffix.